CyberBard001/my-portfolio/content/blog/the-evolution-of-corporate-training.md

 ---
 title: "The Evolution of Corporate Training: From Teaching to Guiding"
 date: 2025-05-07
-description: "Explore how corporate training has shifted from instructor-led models to learner-centered guidance, boosting engagement and performance."
+summary: "Explore how corporate training has shifted from instructor-led models to learner-centered guidance, boosting engagement and performance."
 tags: ["Corporate Training", "L&D", "Facilitation"]
 cover: evolution.jpg